 April 15, 2019

-Ladee Hubbard is a mother, professor and acclaimed author who has written for numerous publications.
+Ladee Hubbard is a mother, professor, and acclaimed author who has written for numerous publications.
 Her literature has been able to beautifully interweave fact and fiction to lay bare timeless and potent narratives.
 Hesitant to call herself a “southern writer,” Hubbard has long embodied the best of what the South has to offer.
-She will receive a $5,000 stipend, a 6-week residency at A Studio in the Woods over 18 Months, and other valuable resources.
-We are honored to have her as our Gulf South Writer in the Woods
+She has received a $5,000 stipend, a 6-week residency at A Studio in the Woods over 18 Months, and other valuable resources.
+We have been honored to have her as our Gulf South Writer in the Woods.

 Gulf South Writer in the Woods, Residency Dinner for Edward Ball